jsh/trendlist/README.md

 ### Background: Monotonic Sequences Are Well-Defined and Rare.

-In a monotonically increasing sequence, every element is greater than the preceding element.
-They're sorted.
+If you sort a set of numbers, every element is greater than its neighbor to the left.
-Monotonically decreasing sequences are steadily decreasing instead.
-They're sorted in reverse order.
-Similarly, there are monotonically non-decreasing sequences, and monotonically non-increasing sequences.
+A math geek would call such a sequence, *monotonically increasing*.
 Monotonic can mean any of these.

 Some examples: